Multimodality in VR: A survey: Multimodality in navigation

 \new{Rhythmic auditory stimuli affects how we move~\cite{maculewicz2016investigation}, and auditory stimuli can be therefore used to actively manipulate our motion perception. }Serafin et al.~\cite{serafin2013estimation} described two psychophysical experiments showing that humans can unknowingly be virtually turned about 20\% more or 12\% less than their physical rotation by using auditory stimuli: With no visual information available, and with an alarm sound as the only informative cue, users' could not reliably discriminate whether their physical rotations had been smaller or larger than the virtual ones.
 Nogalski and Fohl~\cite{nogalski2016acoustic} presented a similar experiment, aiming for detection thresholds for acoustic redirected walking, in this case by means of wave field synthesis: By designing a scenario surrounded by speakers, and with no visual information available, they demonstrated that some curvature gains can be applied when users walk towards, or turn away from some sound source.
-Their work yielded similar rotation detection thresholds of $\pm20\%$, which is additionally in line with other works, proving the ability of acoustic signals to manipulate users' movements~\cite{feigl2017acoustical} and the potential benefits of using auditory stimuli in complex navigational tasks~\cite{rewkowski2019evaluating}.
+Their work yielded similar rotation detection thresholds of $\pm20\%$, which is additionally in line with other works, proving the ability of acoustic signals to manipulate users' movements~\cite{feigl2017acoustical} and the potential benefits of using auditory stimuli in complex navigational tasks. \csur{Later, Rewkowski et al.~\cite{rewkowski2019evaluating} confirmed that RDW with auditory distractors can be safely used in complex navigational tasks such as crossing streets and avoiding obstacles}.
 Nilsson et al.~\cite{nilsson2016estimation} revealed similar detection thresholds for conditions involving moving or static correlated audio-visual stimuli.
 Additionally, Nogalski and Fohl~\cite{nogalski2017curvature} summarized how users behavior significantly varies between audio-visual and auditory only stimuli, with the latter yielding more pronounced and less constant curvatures than with audio-visual information.